xLightsSequencer/xLights/README.txt

-   -- enh (gil) DMX effect automatically determines number of channels to use -- enh (gil) DMX effect will show node names if defined in place of channel numbers -- enh (gil) DMX effect now uses value curves to do ramps and works with single color channels -- bug (gil) Update last preview in effects file when preview is deleted.
+   -- enh (gil) DMX effect automatically determines number of channels to use -- enh (gil) DMX effect will show node names if defined in place of channel numbers -- enh (gil) DMX effect now uses value curves to do ramps and works with single color channels -- bug (gil) Fix SuperStar import for Scenes, ImageActions, and Text when layout is horizontal.
+   -- bug (gil) Update last preview in effects file when preview is deleted.
 Also protect against a bad named stored in the file.
 2016.38  Jun 24, 2016
    -- bug (gil) Make sure new previews are added to the model groups preview combo box.